 Herbs for high blood pressure

 I love hawthorn.
-I have a Black Hawthorn (Viburnum prunifolium or Crataegus douglasii) growing outside my kitchen window.
+I have a Black Hawthorn (Crataegus douglasii) growing outside my kitchen window.
 The flowers, berries, and inner bark can all be used medicinally, but beware the thorns.
 The black hawthorn has 2 inch thorns on its branches.
 In fact the size of the thorns is one way to tell the difference between black hawthorn and Columbian hawthorn, before the berries ripen and reveal the type.
 Columbian hawthorns (C. columbiana) have dark scarlet berries, while black hawthorns have, wait for it, blue-black berries.
-We have both black and columbian hawthorn growing wild at Joybilee Farm.
+We have both black and Columbian hawthorn growing wild at Joybilee Farm.
 We can sometimes even harvest the berries, if we can get to them before the cedar waxwings.

 Hawthorn is a hardy, shrubby tree that grows in damp places on the edges of streams and meadows.
 It prefers low to middle elevations.
 We are at 2,700 feet and are in zone 3.
 We had to protect the bark from my female llamas because they like to nibble at it in early summer, when they are close to birth.
 The inner bark of hawthorn can be used in place of the commercial cramp bark, another Viburnum species.
 Hawthorn reduces spasms – both uterine and heart.